-Welcome to the parents' page.
+Welcome to the carer and parents' page.
 Feel free to scroll and read everything... or just use the menu below to jump.

 You.
 Have.
 Got.
 This!

 OK, so some of us might not feel that way at the moment; but it's true.
 Technically, you didn't have to change out of your pyjamas to visit Sainsbury's, but you did.
 WELL DONE, YOU! - And if you did go to Sainsbury's in your pyjamas...
 Well done anyway!
 I'm sure there are loads of ways you're absolutely crushing it.
 But let's be honest; for many of us, this situation is tough.
 Last week, I spoke to a teacher friend who can manage a class of fifteen-year-olds with his eyes closed but is stumped by his "relentlessly needy" seven-year-old daughter.
 I too have come to realise just how 'shouty' my own children are.
 I'm sure it's just a phase.

 Being a parent right now is challenging, (because before this it was a breeze, right?) but it's possible that some of the 'advice' you may have seen floating around out there has just left you feeling confused or overwhelmed.
 Not to mention all the new free learning materials we have access to.
 (Have a look here for an example of this.)

 Don't get me wrong, there are a lot of fantastic resources out there.
 But that's the problem.
 There are a LOT!
 And most of those are buried below a lot of 'not-so-good' resources.
 So, whilst I might share links to relevant resources that I think people may find helpful, that's not what this page is about.
 Here, I'll be sharing some of the approaches we take at school (and specifically at The Spot) to support wellbeing.
 Just information, and only if you feel you need it.
 If everything's going swimmingly at the moment that's great.
 Keep doing what you're doing.
 But, if you've run out of ideas.
 Knowing some of the tools we use at school might help.